mac9k/MyNAS/README.md

 I used Raspi 2.
 This is working for server.

-You can available minidlna, vftpd and transmission services.
+You can available minidlna, vftpd and transmission services in my app.
 Setting the pakages in your server and connecting the port in your server.
 In my case ftp : 9090,  trasmission : 9091.